janick/WT32-SqLn/README.md

 # WT32-SqLn
-Getting started with Wireless Tag's WT32-SC01 Plus using SquareLine Studio and LVGL
+Getting started with Wireless Tag's WT32-SC01 Plus using SquareLine Studio, LVGL, and OTA updates.

 ## Overview
 I recently bought a WT32-SC01 Plus but quickly grew frustrated when it came time to use it.